top of page

 Minimum Tensile Strength

-Grade 8 and Grade 10.9
+Grade 8 & 10.9

 Grade 8 (inch) and Grade 10.9 (metric) alloy steel are medium carbon alloy steel that is heat treated to increase hardness.
 Grade 8 hex cap screws have six (6) evenly spaced hash marks on the head.
 Grade 10.9 hex cap screw have '10.9' marked on the head.